-- You can apply to a maximum of 5 universities (fewer if you wish) or 4 for Medicine, Vet Science and Dentistry. - It is vital that you include accurate details of course, campus and universities codes. - For Art and Design routes, please see Ms Wallace/Mrs. Bell for further information. - For Medicine, Physiotherapy, Dentistry and Veterinary Science please see Mr Quinton/Mrs Seal for further information.
+- You can apply to a maximum of 5 universities (fewer if you wish). - Remember Dentistry, Medical and Veterinary applicants are restricted to a maximum of 4 choices, but can use the remaining 1 space to apply to other courses (which should of course relate to their main choices). - All courses and courses codes are now available on the accompanying drop down list on UCAS Apply. - For Art and Design routes, please see Mrs Veldtman for further information. - For Medicine, Physiotherapy, Dentistry and Veterinary Science please see Mr Quinton/Mr Bovet-White for further information.